boolean-uk/react-address-book-part-2/README.md

 1. Fork and clone this repository
 2. `npm ci` to install dependencies
-3. `npm start` to run the application
+3. `npm run dev` to run the application
 4. Build a simple React app using the plans you created during part 1

 ## API